bhaumin/NodeJS-Fun-Projects/library-app/README.md

 * And, last but not the least, how awesome is [Font Awesome](http://fontawesome.io/)?

 ## 3rd Party
-Using the [www.goodreads.com](https://www.goodreads.com/api)'s API to display a book's metadata
+Using the [www.goodreads.com](https://www.goodreads.com/api)'s API to display book's metadata